-- Flood Resilience Guide this basic guide for water and wastewater utilities has a user-friendly layout, embedded videos, and flood maps to guide you through flooding threats and identify practical mitigation options that protect your critical assets.
+- Flood Resilience Guide A Basic Guide for Water and Wastewater Utilities This basic guide for water and wastewater utilities has a user-friendly layout, embedded videos, and flood maps to guide you through flooding threats and identify practical mitigation options that protect your critical assets.
 The U.S. EPA developed this guide to help drinking water and wastewater utilities become more resilient to flooding.
 This approach was successfully tested during a pilot project at a small drinking water system, the Berwick Water Department (BWD), in Berwick, Maine.
 This guide is particularly useful for small and medium utilities.
 It provides easy-to-use worksheets with corresponding videos (based on the Berwick pilot).
-Although this guide focuses on flood resilience, the same approach can be applied to enhancing resilience to other hazards - Climate Resilience Evaluation & Awareness Tool (CREAT) is a risk assessment application, which helps utilities in adapting to extreme weather events through a better understanding of current and long-term weather conditions.
+Although this guide focuses on flood resilience, the same approach can be applied to enhancing resilience to other hazards - Climate Resilience Evaluation & Awareness Tool (CREAT) http://water.epa.gov/infrastructure/watersecurity/climate/creat.cfm - This is a risk assessment application, which helps utilities in adapting to extreme weather events through a better understanding of current and long-term weather conditions.
 Find out which extreme weather events pose significant challenges to your utility and build scenarios to identify potential impacts.
 Identify your critical assets and the actions you can take to protect them from the consequences of extreme weather events on utility operations.
-Generate reports describing the costs and benefits of your risk reduction strategies for decision-makers and stakeholders. - B. Analysis Tools: evaluate environmental changes related to the changing climate.
+Generate reports describing the costs and benefits of your risk reduction strategies for decision-makers and stakeholders. - Adaptation Strategies Guide for Water Utilities US Environmental Protection Agency